 In 2013, Joyal left her position as chief strategy officer with Partnership for a Healthier America, a nonprofit organization chaired by former First Lady Michelle Obama, to begin understanding grief in America.
 She started her education by walking the streets of Washington, DC, meeting with families and professionals, each of whom had experienced tragic deaths.
 Soon thereafter, her work grew substantially as families from all walks of life welcomed her into their homes, places of worship, and community centers to share their heartfelt stories of love and loss.
 During these conversations, Joyal began to uncover chronic and persistent systemic injustices that children and families face in the aftermath of grief.
 Trained as a scientist, Joyal began aligning personal stories of loss with evidence-based literature and realized that bereavement is a medical, social, and economic crisis hiding in plain sight.
 To address these concerns, she founded Evermore, a nonprofit organization dedicated to improving the lives of bereaved children and families.
 Her work with the organization has been featured in the Wall Street Journal, the Washington Post, USA Today, NBC News, Good Morning America, and many other media outlets.

-Prior to her work advising the Obama White House, Joyal spent several years at the National Governors Association (NGA), including advising former Arkansas Governor Mike Huckabee during his NGA chairmanship.
-She managed the population health portfolio for NGA, managing and fundraising millions from key federal government agencies and health foundations, such as the Robert Wood Johnson Foundation and W. K. Kellogg Foundation.
+Prior to her work advising the Obama White House, Joyal spent several years at the National Governors Association, where she advised former Arkansas governor Mike Huckabee during his chairmanship.
+She also managed the population health portfolio, raising millions of dollars from key federal government agencies and foundations, including the Robert Wood Johnson Foundation and W. K. Kellogg Foundation